Application of GBD methods reveals substantial RSV-attributable hospitalizations and informs vaccine and surveillance strategies.

 Katrin Burkart

-A multinational analysis estimates that respiratory syncytial virus (RSV) contributes substantially to adult hospitalizations, especially among those aged 60 years and older, across 15 middle- and high-income countries.
-Published in The Lancet Global Health (July 2025), the study points to opportunities for enhanced RSV prevention and vaccination strategies, particularly in the US, where hospitalization rates rank among the highest worldwide.
+A multinational analysis estimates that respiratory syncytial virus (RSV) contributes substantially to adult hospitalizations, especially among those 60 years or older, across 15 middle- and high-income countries.
+Published in The Lancet Global Health (July 2025), the study findings point to opportunities for enhanced RSV prevention and vaccination strategies, particularly in the US, where hospitalization rates rank among the highest worldwide.

-“In adults over 60—and especially in the 60–74 age group—a substantial proportion of respiratory and cardiorespiratory hospitalizations … are attributable to RSV,” Burkart emphasized, reinforcing current CDC guidelines recommending vaccination for adults aged ≥75 years and high-risk individuals aged 60–74.
+“In adults over 60—and especially in the 60-74 age group—a substantial proportion of respiratory and cardiorespiratory hospitalizations…are attributable to RSV,” Burkart emphasized, reinforcing current Centers for Disease Control and Prevention guidelines recommending vaccination for adults 75 years or older and high-risk individuals aged 60 to 74 years.
 She noted, “This suggests that individuals in these age groups may face a higher risk of serious outcomes from RSV than previously recognized, confirming the importance of getting vaccinated according to current recommendations.”

 Burkart also pointed out, “We found a clear and statistically significant association between RSV circulation and increased hospitalization risk in the 18-59 age group, even though the absolute number of admissions remains relatively low.”
 She added that such hospitalizations “are concentrated among those with underlying conditions, such as chronic cardiopulmonary disease,” although the exact burden among these risk groups is unclear.

-To clarify this gap, the team is undertaking a follow-up study: “We are conducting a follow-up study to compare hospitalization risks in individuals with chronic conditions, such as heart failure, COPD, or diabetes, with those in the general population.”
+To clarify this gap, the team is undertaking a follow-up study: “We are conducting a follow-up study to compare hospitalization risks in individuals with chronic conditions, such as heart failure, COPD [chronic obstructive pulmonary disease], or diabetes, with those in the general population.”
 The goal is to “better understand who is most vulnerable to severe RSV-related complications and could inform future vaccination strategies.”

 The study also evaluated the predictive reliability of RSV proxies, concluding that hospital-based RSV activity estimates outperformed surveillance-based proxies.

-Burkart believes the data have strong policy implications, “These results provide the evidence needed to inform prevention strategies, prioritize vulnerable populations, and support international policy decisions around RSV.”
-She also praised the methodological advances, the study “introduces novel modeling techniques for exposure-response relationships,” and it filled data gaps in tropical and subtropical regions such as Brazil and Mexico.
+Burkart believes the data have strong policy implications: “These results provide the evidence needed to inform prevention strategies, prioritize vulnerable populations, and support international policy decisions around RSV.”
+She also praised the methodological advances, as the study “introduces novel modeling techniques for exposure-response relationships” and filled data gaps in tropical and subtropical regions such as Brazil and Mexico.

 This evidence supports expanded adult RSV immunization policies, improved surveillance tactics, and future cost-effectiveness research, particularly as RSV vaccines become more widely available.